 Enable ACK Storm protection when the number of already acknowledged packets exceeds: Set this option to log an event that an ACK Storm attack has occurred.

 - Drop Connection when ACK Storm detected: Set this option to drop the connection if such an attack is detected.
-ACK Storm protection options are only available on Deep Security Agent 8.0 and earlier.
+ACK Storm protection options are only available on version 8.0 and earlier agents.

 Under the FTP Options tab, you can enable the following options:

-The following FTP options are available in Deep Security Agent version 8.0 and earlier.
+The following FTP options are available in version 8.0 and earlier agents.

 - Active FTP

 - Allow Incoming: Allow Active FTP when this computer is acting as a server.

 - Allow Outgoing: Allow Active FTP when this computer is acting as client.

 - Passive FTP